 - Card games like Go Fish, Old Maid or memory matching

 Tip: Hosting a family-friendly party?
 Set up some fun areas for kids to enjoy sotheir parents can have some grown-up downtime.
 Use the busy box ideas above, or set up a dress-up station, a drawing table, board games or a movie room.
 Keep a roll of Bounty Paper Towels and Mr. Clean Clean Freak Mist nearby (but well out of reach of little hands!) just incase of a spill or a mess.

 A quiet game of I Spy can help keep kindergarten and elementary school-age kids entertained and seated for a while.
 Depending on the venue and the crowd, you could even amp up this idea by turning it into a scavenger hunt.For example, say to your child, “I spy something blue and round,” and have them find it and bring it back to you.

 A snack and a drink can go a long way toward keeping your kid happy at a party.
 Parties often happen outside of traditional mealtimes, and the wait for food can be long, especially for kids.
 Filling, kid-friendly snacks like granola bars, fruit leather, raisins, baked veggie chips or popcorn could keep your child satisfied — and save your sanity.

-Choose your seat wisely.
-If there isn’t assigned seating, look out for tables near other families with kids and sit there.
-The children can play with each other and keep each other entertained for a while and if something does go awry you’re likely to be surrounded by people who are a little more understanding of your situation.
+If the event doesn’t have assigned seating, look for tables near other families with kids and sit there.
+The children can keep each other entertained, and if something does go awry the people around you will likely be a little more understanding of your situation.